-Proper clothes and a simple safety kit are the key to a successful and comfortable day of ice fishing.
-The best way to avoid trouble is to have ice fishing gear that keeps you warm, safe and able to survive an emergency.
+Proper clothes and a simple safety kit are key to a successful and comfortable day of ice fishing.
+The best way to avoid trouble is to have ice fishing gear that keeps you warm, safe, and able to survive an emergency.

 Ice Fishing Safety Gear

 Falling through the ice is every ice fisherman’s nightmare.
-Here is some safety gear you should have if you are going to become a serious ice fishing angler.
+Safety gear needs to be apart of the ice fishing equipment kit

 Need More Ice Fishing Information?